bl0x/fstr_project/README.md

 It includes example code in VHDL and Verilog and a common SConstruct file.

 Test benches and a top level for the ice40 (TinyFPGA BX) included as well.

+For VHDL usage, first source the env.sh script.